What’s good guys. Welcome to this Adidas Yeezy Slides review.

 Yeezy Slide Sizing Review

-Here’s a roundup post where we asked 8 people the same question: “According to you, do Yeezy Slides run small, big, or true to size?”, and this is what they said:
+Make sure you read this roundup post where we asked 8 people the same question: “According to you, do Yeezy Slides run small, big, or true to size?”

 In terms of how the new Yeezy Slides fit, I’m going to start with the most common question related to Yeezy Slides: